Summer High School Program

 If you dream about becoming an animator, game designer, entertainment engineer or sound designer, now is your chance to begin realizing that dream.
 Spend the summer building the skills you need to enter these highly-specialized, exciting career fields; earn transferable* college credit; interact with world-class Cogswell College faculty and make lasting friendships.

-Choose from a variety of courses representing several of our degree programs while you study alongside our undergraduate students for twelve weeks.
+Choose from a variety of courses representing several of our degree programs while you study alongside our undergraduate students for ten weeks.
 The classes you take are part of our regular curriculum so you can explore what learning at a college level is really like.
 Our small class sizes and project-based learning environment are designed to help you succeed.

 Experience our exciting, hands-on classes such as: